cobanobans/EZBank/README.md

 I have deployed my Prisma managed database to Render and actions that interact with the database also depend on user authentication.

-Actions that interact with database (which is )

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started